AndyOGo/gulp-pilot/README.md

 <a name="GulpPilot..MergerPlugin"></a>
 ### GulpPilot~MergerPlugin : <code>string</code>
-This string is the name of a NPM package which returns a `GulpPilot~MergerCallback` function.
+This string is the name of a NPM package which returns a `GulpPilot~MergerCallback` function either directly or as an object literal by merger property.
 It's name format is `"gulp-pilot-merger-..."`

 So far there exist the following plugins: